Jeremiah 48:1-49:22 ~ 2 Timothy 4:1-22 ~ Psalm 95:1-96:13 ~ Proverbs 26:9-12

 Proverbs - Today in Proverbs 26:12 we read: “Do you see a man wise in his own eyes?
 There is more hope for a fool than for him.”
 This is an impactful verse for me.
 It reminds me of the need for true humility in our lives – and realizing where true wisdom comes from in our lives – God.
 Are we sometimes wise in our own eyes?
 If so, could this lead to trouble?
 Do you ever pray to God to keep you humble?
 Do you joyfully accept being humble in your life at all times?
 Will you pray to God to give you the strength to remain humble?

 Worship God: I realize that I'm posting up 2 Chris Tomlin videos 2 days in a row.
-But since I mentioned his song "Indescribable" in the Psalm 95 reflection above, I want to share a live version of this song from The Netherlands Youth Day at a stadium this past summer.
+But since I mentioned his song "Indescribable" in the Psalm 95 reflection above, I want to share a live version of this song from The Netherlands Youth Day at a stadium.
 I don't think I mentioned this in yesterday's posting - but if you ever get a chance to see Chris Tomlin live, please take the opportunity!
 It is always a powerful worship experience!

 Is God Indescribable to you?
 Click here to get to know Him!